kmahyyg/forticlient-7-docker/README.md

 **Note: You should disable outside network manager for newly created virtual interface to prevent unexpected issue.**

+If your network environment is unstable, please restart vpn container and check log, since Linux version is so crappy, single packet fault may lead to disconnect.

 ## Usage

 Copy and Modify `.env.example` to `.env` then set the following environment variable before you start: